 - Forgetting Sarah Marshall (2008) movie review: One man’s disastrous romantic heartbreak becomes great comedy fodder in director Nicholas Stoller’s clever and well-acted feature debut from a screenplay by star Jason Segel.

 Forgetting Sarah Marshall movie review: Remembering there’s humor in other people’s disasters of the heart

-Nicholas Stoller’s directorial debut Forgetting Sarah Marshall is a romantic-disaster comedy – at a time brilliantly funny and tragically sad.
+Nicholas Stoller’s directorial feature debut, Forgetting Sarah Marshall, is a romantic-disaster comedy – at a time brilliantly funny and tragically sad.

 To forget Sarah Marshall, Peter attempts to lose himself in cocktails, sobbing fits, and a seemingly innocent flirtation with the beautiful resort employee Rachel Jansen (Mila Kunis).
 As Peter is forced to witness his ex’s new relationship, he finds relief in new friends and, eventually, in a new outlook on life.